Mollyyyyy/XinmengLi_Portfolio/README.md

 #### Fall Detection and Classification for People with Dementia(2019)
 Designed a fall-detection hardware-machine learning methodology for the falling problem of people with dementia. \
 Collected data with accelerometer and Arduino, classified the data with machine learning models and printed the decision message on a website with a WiFi shield.
-#### Yelp Restaurant Multilabel Photo Classification(2019)
+#### Imbalanced Yelp Restaurant Multilabel Photo Classification(2019)
 Extracted features with PCA, HOG, and CNN including InceptionResNet152, VGG16, ResNet50, and ResNet152.\
 Performed multilabel classification with Logistic Regression, SVM, and Random Forest.\
 Discussed the deployment target markets for software companies and application users from three dimensions including motivation, benefit and cost.
 #### Book Recommendation with Goodreads Interactions Histories(2020)
 Evaluated the recommender system on 200 million interactions and 700 thousand users (with Apache Spark).\
-Cleaned, spited and converted the data to Parquet format and stored it in Hadoop (with PySpark).\
+Cleaned, split and converted the data to Parquet format and stored it in Hadoop (with PySpark).\
 Visualized the high-dimensional item factor distribution in 2D (with UMAP).
 #### Yelp Fake Review Detection(2020)
 Experimented with various oversampling and undersampling techniques. \